 - Can I double this brownie recipe?

 Yes!
 Use a 9″x13″.
 I didn’t write down the baking time but one reviewer (thanks Melissa!) has done it and said you need 37 minutes.
-But all ovens are different so keep an eye on them!
+Her daughter also doubled them and confirmed this. :D But all ovens are different so keep an eye on them!

-If you try these almond flour brownies, I’d love to hear how they come out!
+If you try this almond flour brownie recipe, I’d love to hear how they come out!